CloudLuna/CloudLuna/README.md

-- ☁️ 🧑‍🍳 I’m currently working a very cool project
+- ☁️ 🧑‍🍳 I’m currently working on a very cool project
 - 🌱 I’m currently learning Cloudformation and Terraform
 - 💬 Ask me about anything, doesn't mean I have the answer but we can figure it out 😄